 Knowing the name of what you are looking for is helpful when trying to find information on the Web, but it’s often a luxury that we don’t have.
 That’s one of the reasons why we use a search engine in the first place – to discover and learn more about things that we know little about.

 Another issue I faced was the spelling of the word “capitol.”
-When it comes to government, a capital is the geographic region where a main government center might be located.
+When it comes to government, a capital is a geographic region where the main government center might be located.
 For example, the City of Columbus is the capital of Ohio.

-Also, when it comes to government, a capitol is usually the main headquarters for legislators, and other government officials.
+Also, when it comes to government, capital is usually the main headquarters for legislators, and other government officials.

 If I search for [Colorado capitol] in Google Web search, the top result I’m shown isn’t a web page, but rather a question and answer (Q&A) result, telling me: